Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 - Run any type of task: notebooks, Spark jobs, SQL queries, ML model training, Python scripts, even external tasks.
 - Build multi-task workflows with dependencies (like Airflow or Prefect, but inside Databricks).
-- Can include DLT pipelines as a task in the workflow.
+- Can include Lakeflow Declarative pipelines as a task in the workflow.
-- Good for orchestrating end-to-end processes: ingestion → transformation (maybe via DLT) → ML scoring → dashboard refresh.
+- Good for orchestrating end-to-end processes: ingestion → transformation → ML scoring → dashboard refresh.

 Analogy: Think of it as Airflow built into Databricks, but with native integration.